GaneshSparkz/OCR-Sudoku-Solver/README.md

 * The **Dataset** used for this model is a subset of [Chars74K image dataset](http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/)
 * After OCR of digits, the sudoku puzzle is solved using Backtracking algorithm.
 * I have well documented my code using comments wherever necessary.
 Do read the code for further clarification.
-* **Do check out my repository on solving the sudoku puzzle using Backtracking algorithm - [Sudoku Solver Backtracking](https://github.com/GaneshSparkz/Sudoku-Solver-Backtracking)**
+* **Do check out my repository on solving the sudoku puzzle using Backtracking algorithm :point_right: [Sudoku Solver Backtracking](https://github.com/GaneshSparkz/Sudoku-Solver-Backtracking)**

 ## Steps for executing the code
 ### 1. Clone this repository